becamorin20/Group-16/docs/status.md

 This was an interesting case because here the agent would only know the relative positions of zombies.
 It would have no indication of its own position in the environment.

-The performance of this agent was poor and actually worsened as time advanced.
+The performance of this agent was poor and actually worsened over time.
 As we see in the plots, the agent starts off with very noisy, random motions and average ~17 commands per episode before death.
 But as time continues, the agents learns a set of parameters that lead it average ~14-15 commands per episode.
-We believe this is so because

 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/no-maze-no-stationary-100.png" width="400"></div>